morfology/RachelPowerDesign/src/content/projects/farnham-renovation.md

   - /images/farnham/seating-1200.webp

 # We renovated a tired house transforming it into a modern family home giving new life to the outdated space.
 By updating the layout, incorporating contemporary design elements, and improving functionality, the badly designed house is now a stylish and comfortable haven.
 With careful planning and creative vision, we blended contemporary aesthetics with functional design  to revitalise the property.
 We have created a beautiful, functional space that meets the families evolving  needs.
+# Rachel was excellent.
+She was extremely friendly, took time to understand our brief, and worked closely to our budget and style.
+She was also extremely flexible and we are absolutely delighted with the finished works.
+She was able to recommend a team to carry out the work we required who were also excellent.
 ---
 We transformed a dated and poorly designed house into a stylish, functional family home.
 Through thoughtful reconfiguration of the layout, contemporary design elements, and a focus on livability, the once-tired space has been reimagined as a welcoming and modern sanctuary.

 Every detail was carefully considered — from enhancing flow and functionality to introducing a refined aesthetic that balances comfort with clean, modern lines.
 The result is a beautifully cohesive home tailored to meet the evolving needs of a modern family.

 <Testimonial link="https://www.houzz.co.uk/viewReview/1863397/rachel-power-design-review">
-  Rachel was excellent.
-She was extremely friendly, took time to understand our brief, and worked closely to our budget and style.
-She was also extremely flexible and we are absolutely delighted with the finished works.
-She was able to recommend a team to carry out the work we required who were also excellent.
+We found Rachel on Google like many, but after our first meeting I knew she totally got what we were after.
+If you are looking for a friendly, creative, detailed perfectionist of a designer - then look no further.
+Rachel got our style straight away, seeing that we wanted a stylish but practical home for a family with young children.
+And my goodness she delivered.
+Along with the PM team she works closely with Rachel’s designs have become a reality.
+At every stage of design, product ideas through to the finishing touches of plants and cushions her eye for detail is incredible.
+Communication is excellent and always happy to look for alternatives.
+Thank you Rachel- we could not be happier with the house, on to phase 2 next year!
 </Testimonial>